jacob1407/onboarding-fe/README.md

 This application provides a comprehensive UI for automating application provisioning when onboarding employees.
 It streamlines the process of managing employee access, roles, permissions, and application assignments during the onboarding workflow.

+## The Problem

+Onboarding employees can take too long due to not having the right access to applications needed to carry out work.
+The problem is usually to do with ownership - who is responsible for each application?
+This platform gives a central place to record this information and automates the process of access provisioning.

 ## Features

 - **Employee Management**: Create and manage employee profiles